Skip to main content

 From April 2024 you do not need to make an election on your tax return as the cash basis is now the default method to prepare your self-employment accounts.

 Before the 2024/25 tax year you needed to make an election on your self assessment tax return to use the cash basis.
-The accruals basis was the default method to prepare your self-employment accounts.
+Traditional accounting (accruals basis) was the default method to prepare your self-employment accounts.

 Note 3- Annual sales entry threshold